lexpostma/Rickies/Details.md

 -   I had to get the artwork for The Prompt in this website somewhere.
 Haha, goal achieved.
 -   Other incredible fan efforts are all mentioned too.
 -   Twitter, YouTube, and GitHub [links](https://rickies.co/about#more_fan_efforts) have a little logo.
+-   The MagTricky image randomises between the different chairman magnets.

 ## (Standalone) web app